-The program and transportation are funded by the Regional Center of Orange County and private insurance may also be accepted.
-Program Vendor #H13800 (TAP, Orange); #HM0779 (TAAC, Orange); #H13647 (TAP, Fullerton) Private pay for services is available.
+The program and transportation for the TAP/TAAC programs are funded by the Regional Center of Orange County, and private insurance may also be accepted.
+Cal Optima/Medi-Cal funds for the CBAS Program.
+Program Vendor #H13800 (TAP, Orange); #HM0779 (TAAC, Orange); #H13647 (TAP, Fullerton) Private pay for services is accepted.

-The following outcome information was selected by RIO: Transitional Adult Program/ Transitional Adult Activity

-Center to provide additional information on their program services:
+The following outcome information was selected by RIO: Transitional Adult Program/ Transitional Adult Activity Center at the Orange Campus to provide additional information on their program services:

-- 100% of participants are satisfied with program according to their satisfaction survey - 6.5 years average tenure for direct care staff - Less than 3% average turnover for direct care staff
+- 97% of participants are satisfied with program according to their satisfaction survey - 5 years average tenure for direct care staff - Less than 10% average turnover for direct care staff

-- 95% of participants receive self-advocacy training in a formal classroom setting - 7% of participants receive self-advocacy training in an informal setting - 100% of individuals participate in completing a Person Centered Plan - 5% of individuals participate in lifelong learning activities such as community college - 2% of participants utilize functional adaptations - 8% of participants are improving their communication skills
+- 100% of participants receive self-advocacy training in a formal classroom setting - 7% of participants receive self-advocacy training in an informal setting - 100% of individuals participate in completing a Person Centered Plan - 10% of individuals participate in lifelong learning activities such as community college - 2% of participants utilize functional adaptations - 75% of participants are improving their communication skills

-- 5% of participants have improved their appropriate dress and hygiene skills - 5% of participants have benefitted from special behavior support - 5% of participants have improved their personal care skills
+- 50% of participants have improved their appropriate dress and hygiene skills - 10% of participants have benefitted from special behavior support - 20% of participants have improved their personal care skills